 His understanding of the religious and linguistic diversity of India was deepened by his years in the diaspora, when his closest comrades were as often Muslim or Parsi as they were Hindu, and Tamil speakers as often as they were Gujaratis.

-No. His closest comrades were people of his own family and caste.
+No. His closest comrades were people of his own region or caste.
 In South Africa, Muslims appealed to Muhammad Ali Jinnah to come and protect them from Gandhi's crazy policies which favoured the small Hindu trader and harmed the bigger, established, Muslim enterprises.
 Gandhi was beaten on the head, after he did a deal to get out of prison, by a Pathan.
 Tamils born in South Africa soon took an independent line from Gandhi.
 They saw that the Indian origin people must make common cause with the 'Cape Coloureds'- whose leader was a Muslim doctor- as well as with the indigenous people and the White working class.
 Gandhi maintained that the Indian struggle should be kept separate from that of indigenous people.
 He did ally with the Chinese- who went to jail in large numbers- but didn't lift a finger to prevent their mass deportation.
 Since the Indians were British subjects, Britain would have to resettle them if they were deported.
 This also meant that if they went on strike because the poll tax was too high, they were bound to prevail- which is exactly what happened.

 The fifth reason Gandhi matters is that he was both a patriot and an internationalist.